Keith Country Day School: Curriculum/Graduation Requirements

 Keith School boasts a college-preparatory curriculum with all classes in the Upper School taught at the Honors level.
 Several Advanced Placement classes are also available.

 In order to graduate from Keith School, Upper School students are required to take at least five academic courses per semester in a variety of fields, including English, Social Studies/History, Mathematics, Science, Foreign Language (Latin, Ancient Greek, French, or Spanish), Speech/Communications, Fine Arts (Visual, Performing or Dramatic), Physical Education and Health.

 Students are also required to complete two semesters of College Counseling, during which they are guided through the college and scholarship application process.
-In addition, Upper School students must complete at least 90 hours of Community Service, no more than 30 of which may be completed through Keith School.
+In addition, Upper School students must complete at least 90 hours of Community Service, no more than 45 of which may be completed through Keith School.
 Keith seniors are also each required to complete a Senior Project, which is a student-designed, faculty-assisted program allowing students to explore areas of interest or experience real-world job situations relevant to their intended career goals.
 Students must also pass U.S. and Illinois Constitution tests.

 Homeschooled Student Program

 Keith School also opens its classes to qualified home-schooled students as a supplement to a 6th through 12th grade student's home curriculum.

-Students may study a foreign language, add a lab-based science (sixth, seventh, eighth grade, or Biology, Chemistry, Physics, or Environmental Science), delve into an AP (Advanced Placement) course in English, U.S. History, Biology, Calculus AB, Music Theory and English, European History, Chemistry, Calculus or explore a music, art or drama class.
+Students may study a foreign language, add a lab-based science (sixth, seventh, eighth grade, or Biology, Chemistry, Physics, or Environmental Science), delve into an AP (Advanced Placement) course in English, U.S. History, Biology, Calculus AB or BC, Music Theory, Physics, European History, Chemistry, or Statistics.
+They can also explore a music, art, or drama class.

 Extracurricular activities

 Keith students are encouraged to organize extracurricular activities and to form and join clubs.
-Some current extracurriculars include: Amnesty International, Scholastic Bowl, Middle and Upper School Choir, Band, Theatrical Productions and Plays, Brownies/Girl Scouts/Cub Scouts, Model United Nations of the University of Chicago, Certamen, National Honor Society, International Club, Dissection Club, SADD (Students Against Destructive Decisions), Energy Net, Philosophy Club, Environmental Club, Snow Sculpting Team, Spanish Club, Film Club, French Club, French Honor Society, Jazz Band, Strings Ensemble, Geography Bee, Student Government, Habitat for Humanity, Ping-Pong/Table Tennis Club, Honor Council, Instrumental Ensemble, Interact Club, WYSE Academic Team, and Yearbook.
+Some current extracurriculars include: Amnesty International, Scholastic Bowl, Middle and Upper School Choir, Band, Theatrical Productions and Plays, Brownies/Girl Scouts/Cub Scouts, Model United Nations of the University of Chicago, Certamen, National Honor Society, International Club, Dissection Club, SADD (Students Against Destructive Decisions), Energy Net, Philosophy Club, Environmental Club, Snow Sculpting Team, Spanish Club, Film Club, French Club, French Honor Society, Jazz Band, Strings Ensemble, Geography Bee, Student Government, Habitat for Humanity, Ping-Pong/Table Tennis Club, Honor Council, Instrumental Ensemble, Interact Club, and Yearbook.

 Keith also hosts an annual spelling bee for fifth to eighth graders, the winner of which goes on to compete at the state level.

+Athletic and Academic Competition in IHSA

+Keith Country Day School's sports teams are nicknamed the Cougars.
+They compete in the Illinois High School Association Division 1A for athletics and academic competitions.
+The school has found its most success in Girls' Volleyball, winning three consecutive state titles from 2013-2015 with a record of 111-12 over those three seasons.
+The Boys' Soccer team placed 3rd in IHSA Division 1A in 2010 and 2016, while the Scholastic Bowl team placed 3rd in 2011, 2012, and 2013.